MySQL

 .
 The read_only

-means that the data source is self-defined and the GraphQL schema definition will be generated based on the Tables and Views metadata.
+flag means that the data source is self-defined and the GraphQL schema definition will be generated based on the tables and views metadata.

-You can also add a number of catalogs to the MySQL data source.
-All data source catalogs will be merged into one catalog, as well with the self-defined generated definitions.
+You can also add multiple catalogs to the MySQL data source.
+All data source catalogs will be merged into one catalog, along with the self-defined generated definitions.